How to Get a Job as a Nanny

 - Are you willing to watch an extra child if a friend comes over?

 - Do you have early childhood education or certification?

-- How would you deal with a child who is physically aggressive towards you?
+- How would you deal with a child who is physically aggressive toward you?

-- How would you deal with a child who is physically aggressive towards other children?
+- How would you deal with a child who is physically aggressive toward other children?

 - What would you do to draw out a shy child?